maawoo/Project_MAPM/README.md

 perimeter surrounding the polygon.

 We also included publicly available noise data from the [Thuringia state government](https://www.geoportal-th.de/de-de/Metadaten/Metadatenansicht/uid/80b250a6-4dda-481d-8568-162e20c1cb7a/sid/0) and the [German Railway](https://www.eba.bund.de/DE/Themen/Laerm_an_Schienenwegen/Laermkartierung/laermkartierung_node.html#doc1528304bodyText2).
-The noise dataset was calculated after EU regulations in a height of 4 m above ground.
+The noise dataset was calculated after EU regulations at a height of 4 m above ground.